 Although you have identified where you need to get to, you won’t get there in one step.
 You will need to take courses, gain experience, meet people, read books, and so on.
 These are all processes that will take you towards the vision.

 Your plan won’t necessarily take you to your destination but it has done its job when it shows you the next step to take.
 Plans can change and that is normal.
 It is the act of planning that is the most important.
 Planning will always show you the next step, and that is priceless for progress.
-If you want to have a deeper dive, you can get the book here.

 Because you read this far, I want to give you Lifetime Access to over $1000 worth of mentorship materials from Dr. Myles Munroe on purpose, leadership, success, wealth, and the Kingdom.
 Get instant access to life-changing materials now!